itsbudyn/snake-console/README.md

 # snake-console
-a classic game of snake, that runs in a terminal
+A game of snake that runs in a terminal

-controls:
+Controls:
-- wasd or arrow keys to change directions
+- WASD or arrow keys to change directions
-- esc or q to game over
+- ESC or Q to game over

-features:
+Features:
-- extra turn cycle (when close to a wall or your own body)
+- Extra turn cycle (when close to a wall or your own body)

-features to implement:
+Features to implement:
-- (potentially) better snake skin
+- (Potentially) Better snake skin
-- config file
+- Config file
-- stats
+- Stats
-- main menu
+- Main menu
-- settings menu
+- Settings menu

-copyright:
-- none